pkhruasu-ui/README/README.md

                                        "If it is good, keeep it going.
 If not, wrap it up. " "You can do anything you want, as long as you don't cause any trouble"

+ - We still need to run this club like an organization.
+So don't act without a consent from officers ( until you are an officer).

 ## What I would expect from you
 1. Speak your goal.
 Everyone has their own agenda and I would not like to play a mind-guessing game.
 If you say you can do once a month.
 I am totally fine with it, even if you want to quit.
 Just let us know ahead of time.